Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 When Alice wants to spend her coin, she creates a spend bundle (transaction), which reveals the coin she will spend, the original puzzle, and the solution to that puzzle.
 The solution usually involves things like signatures, conditions, and recipients of the coin.
 Alice is the only one that knows the solution to her puzzles, and thus she controls that coin.
 A basic example is that the puzzle requires a digital signature from Alice's public key.

 The network has no concept of accounts, or of coin ownership.
-Aanybody can attempt to spend any coin on the network.
+Anybody can attempt to spend any coin on the network.
 It's up to the puzzles to prevent coins from being stolen or spent in unintended ways.

 The data required to spend a coin is:
 * The coin ID